Quickstart

 Start the Zilla Platform

-docker compose -f oci://ghcr.io/aklivity/zilla-platform/quickstart up --waitOnce the stack is ready, open the Zilla Platform Management Console in your browser.
+docker compose -f oci://ghcr.io/aklivity/zilla-platform/quickstart/env up --waitOnce the stack is ready, open the Zilla Platform Management Console in your browser.

 Info

-With your platform up and running, and your environment and gateways ready, you can now create your first API Product.
+With the platform and data plane running, you can design, deploy, and secure your first API Product.

-Extract an API specification from your Kafka topics to define your API structure and message schema.
+Extract a specification from your Kafka topics to define the API structure and message schema.

-You’ll select an Quickstart Environment, choose the Kafka service, and select the topic: orders.created to generate your API spec.
+Select the Quickstart Environment, choose the Kafka service, and select the topic orders.created to generate your API spec.

 Refer to the Extract Specifications guide for step-by-step details.

-Next, create an API Product within the same Catalog.
+Create an API Product inside the same Catalog.

 Orders APINote